 Fall, Spring, Academic Year

 Students take courses in international relations and political science in English while studying in Paris.
 Two courses are taken during each six-week block, and UI students participate in all three blocks for 18 semester hours.
 Students choose one of six coursework “tracks,” although all courses are open to all students.
-Courses for the international relations and political science track include Contemporary Controversies in International Relations; Intercultural Communications and Leadership; Politics of Religion; Comparative Politics Theory, Methodology, and Practice; Directed Independent Research; Internship Seminar; and Service-Learning Project.
+Courses for the international relations and political science track include Global Civil Rights; Migration and Mobility in a Global World; Contemporary Controversies in International Relations; Politics of Religion; and European Immigration.

 Spain